-

 JPY COT (Commitments of Traders):

-So they mainly have a bullish view on this asset and bought JPY for higher prices in long-term.
+So they mainly have a bearish view on this asset and sold JPY for lower prices in long-term.

 Retail Traders: